 2. Best offer

-This part shows you the cheapest energy plan available with your current energy company.
+This box shows you the cheapest energy plan available with your current energy company.
 If you’re not currently on this plan, it’s a good idea to call your energy company and ask them to switch to this ‘best offer’ so you can start saving money today.

 3. Average daily use